silentorb/marloth-kotlin/projects/junkeyarde/junk_app/README.md

 [ ] While the newAnimation is active, the client also renders the newAnimation.

-[ ] When the newAnimation ends, the server performs the second half of the logic.
+[*] When the newAnimation ends, the server performs the second half of the logic.

 [ ] This can be repeated several times.

-[ ] Once the newAnimation/logic chain is complete, the next server handles the first half of the logic and creates an newAnimation.
+[ ] Once the newAnimation/logic chain is complete, the next server handles the second half of the logic.

-[ ] The same logic/newAnimation workflow is repeated.
+[*] The same logic/newAnimation workflow is repeated.

-[ ] Once the turn queue is empty, the server creates a new round with a new turn queue.
+[*] Once the turn queue is empty, the server creates a new round with a new turn queue.